 - access to a large, vibrant, and diverse alumni network for mentorship, career exploration, and social, cultural, and intellectual engagement

 - health and wellness services, such as comprehensive health care and a range of resources promoting physical and mental wellness

-- a community of inclusion fostered by GSAS and supported in part by GSAS Office of Equity, Diversity, Inclusion & Belonging and the Disability Access Office
+- a community of inclusion fostered by Harvard Griffin GSAS and supported in part by the Office of Equity, Diversity, Inclusion & Belonging and the Disability Access Office

 - opportunities to connect with a community of students who share common interests and goals through graduate student groups such as GSAS Minority Biomedical Scientists of Harvard, Harvard Graduate Women in Science and Engineering, GSAS Harvard Biotechnology Club, and more

-- the GSAS Student Center, where students and faculty from multiple disciplines interact with one another and participate in activities such as dinners, discussion groups, language tables, dances, concerts, ski trips, and other outings.
+- the Student Center at Harvard Griffin GSAS, where students and faculty from multiple disciplines interact with one another and participate in activities such as dinners, discussion groups, language tables, dances, concerts, ski trips, and other outings.